 It is associated with our emotions and feelings and how well we are connected with them as well as how well we can express them.
 “I FEEL…” represents our connection to this chakra as well as our abilities to desire, have pleasure, have emotional stability and reproduce.

 When this chakra is imbalanced, we are filled with the sense of GUILT.
 We may have trauma associated with sex or pleasure and we may feel emotionally unstable and unable to express how we are feeling.
 We may become rigid and cold as well as lacking in any desire for pleasure, passion or excitement.
-This chakra is also heavily associated with boundaries (as stated above) which, when imbalanced, brings a sense of feeling like a “door mat.”
+This chakra is also heavily associated with boundaries which, when imbalanced, brings a sense of feeling like a “door mat.”

 Healing elements for the second chakra are the colour ORANGE, working on and releasing trauma (especially childhood trauma, sexual trauma, emotional trauma or reproductive trauma), working on and setting healthy boundaries, movement and flow of movement in the body, healthy expression of desires and feeling, and the element of water.
 The element of water can be very healing for this chakra.
-Walk by bodies of water, listen to recordings or rain or flowing streams, or swim.
+Walk by bodies of water, listen to recordings of rain or flowing streams, or swim.

 (Sanskrit for “lustrous gem”)